reservoirs have been built in West Virginia for Washington metropolitan area water suppliers

 Source: Town of Vienna, Water Distribution System Map

 Fairfax Water gets raw water from both the Potomac River and the Occoquan Reservoir.
-The water from the Potomac River is processed to meet drinking water quality standards at the Corbalis Treatment Plant in Loudoun County, which can produce 225 million gallons of water/day.
+The water from the Potomac River is processed to meet drinking water quality standards at the Corbalis Treatment Plant in Loudoun County, which can produce 225 million gallons/day of drinking water.

 The water drawn out of the Occoquan River is fresh, in contrast to the brackish Potomac River nearby at Lorton.
 The Griffith Treatment Plant can generate 120 million gallons of drinking water/day from the Occoquan River.5